 Could you see working with Japan to export a system to another ally?

 I think it's open.
-To me, the more we can leverage expertise of countries around the world, and the industrial-based knowledge they have, I think the stronger we'll be together.
+To me, where we can leverage, the more we can leverage expertise of countries around the world, and the industrial-based knowledge they have, I think the stronger we'll be together.

 For years, the Air Force has trained Iraqi and Afghan air forces, but there are concerns that the Afghans are still not up to speed.
 What more needs to be done so the country can stand on own?